-When we started Miei just over four years ago, we wanted to do things differently.
-We wanted to be both socially and environmentally responsible and to turn the floristry model on its head.
+When we started miei just over four years ago, we wanted to do things differently.
+We wanted to be both socially and environmentally responsible and turn the floristry model on its head.
 This is why, when we launched what now seems like many, many moons ago, we committed to being 100% waste free.

 So, how exactly do we achieve this ambitious goal?

 A retail space without the retail store mentality